Ashywar/Hello-World/README.md

 My 1st Repository

-Hello there, this is my atempt to this thing :D
+Hello there, this is my first atempt to this thing :D